Automattic/jetpack/docker/README.md

 1. Back in the main configuration window, click 'Apply' then 'Ok'.

 1. You can now start a debug session by clicking 'Run -> Debug' in the main menu

+#### Remote Debugging with VSCode

+You'll need:

+- PHP Debug plugin installed in VSCode
+- Xdebug Helper for Google Chrome
+- The easiest Xdebug for Mozilla Firefox.

+#### Set up the Debugging Task

+In the debug panel in VSCode, select Add Configuration.
+Since you have PHP Debug installed, you'll have the option to select "PHP" from the list.
+This will create a `.vscode` folder in the project root with a `launch.json` file in it.

+You will need to supply a pathMappings value to the `launch.json` configuration.
+This value connects the debugger to the volume in Docker with the Jetpack code.
+Your `launch.json` file should have this configuration when you're done.

+    {
+      "version": "0.2.0",
+      "configurations": [
+        {
+          "name": "Listen for XDebug",
+          "type": "php",
+          "request": "launch",
+          "port": 9000,
+          "pathMappings": {
+            "/var/www/html/wp-content/plugins/jetpack": "${workspaceRoot}"
+          }
+        },
+        {
+          "name": "Launch currently open script",
+          "type": "php",
+          "request": "launch",
+          "program": "${file}",
+          "cwd": "${fileDirname}",
+          "port": 9000
+        }
+      ]
+    }

+You'll need to set up the XDEBUG_CONFIG environment variable to enable remote debugging, and set the address and the port that the PHP Xdebug extension will use to connect to the debugger running in VSCode.
+Add the variable to your `.env` file.

+    XDEBUG_CONFIG=remote_host=host.docker.internal remote_port=9000 remote_enable=1

+You will also have to configure the IDE key for the Chrome/ Mozilla extension.
+In the `php.ini` file, add:

+    xdebug.idekey = VSCODE

+Now, in the XDebug Helper for Chrome, under IDE Key, select 'Other' and add 'VSCODE' as the key, and save.

+Run the debugger

+- Set a break point in a php file, for example in the init() function of class.jetpack.php.

+- Select 'Debug' on the browser extension.
+- Click 'play' in VSCode's debug panel
+- Refresh the page at localhost